DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 }
 ```

-Building it is trivial (`musl-gcc -static -I../src -o example.a`), but how to plug it into the static Postgres?
+Building it is trivial (`musl-gcc -static -I../src -o example.o`), but how to plug it into the static Postgres?

 What we need is fairly simple.
 Per library, keep a mapping: function name &rarr; function pointer